-CTSH
+BBC Home Service Transmission Business

+(Dollars in thousands)

-- (a) CTSH publishes its consolidated financial statements in pounds sterling.
+(a) CTSH publishes its consolidated financial statements in pounds sterling.
 For the convenience of the reader, the information set forth above contains translations of pound sterling amounts into U.S. dollars.
-See "Certain Currency Translations." - (b) Included in operating expenses for the eight months ended August 31, 1998 are non-cash compensation charges for (Pounds)2.3 million (\$3.9 million) related to the issuance of stock options to certain executives and employees. - (c) As of August 31, 1998, our U.K. business had 54 revenue producing rooftop sites that were occupied by its transmitters but were not available for leasing to customers. - (d) EBITDA is defined as operating income (loss) plus depreciation and amortization and non-cash compensation charges.
+See "Certain Currency Translations."

+(b) Included in operating expenses for the eight months ended August 31, 1998 are non-cash compensation charges for (Pounds)2.3 million (\$3.9 million) related to the issuance of stock options to certain executives and employees.

+(c) As of August 31, 1998, our U.K. business had 54 revenue producing rooftop sites that were occupied by its transmitters but were not available for leasing to customers.

+(d) EBITDA is defined as operating income (loss) plus depreciation and amortization and non-cash compensation charges.
 EBITDA is presented as additional information because management believes it to be a useful indicator of CTSH's ability to meet debt service and capital expenditure requirements.
 It is not, however, intended as an alternative measure of operating results or cash flow from operations (as determined in accordance with generally accepted accounting principles).
+Furthermore,

-Furthermore, Castle Transmission's measure of EBITDA may not be comparable to similarly titled measures of other companies. - (e) For purposes of computing the ratio of earnings to fixed charges, earnings represent income (loss) before income taxes and fixed charges.
+- Castle Transmission's measure of EBITDA may not be comparable to similarly - castle Transmission's measure of EBITDA may not be comparable to similarly titled measures of other companies.

+(e) For purposes of computing the ratio of earnings to fixed charges, earnings represent income (loss) before income taxes and fixed charges.
 Fixed charges consist of interest expense, the interest component of operating leases and amortization of deferred financing costs.
 For the nine months ended December 31, 1997, earning were insufficient to cover fixed charges by (Pounds)2.5 million (\$4.1 million).